DtxdF/AppJail/README.md

 ### Getting started with Images

 After understanding the ajspec file, we can proceed smoothly with the creation of the image.
-To create a jail we first need an existing jail, then we can make changes to custumize it, stop the jail and finally export it.
+To create an image we first need an existing jail, then we can make changes to custumize it, stop the jail and finally export it.
 A very important step that will probably be necessary after stopping the jail and before exporting it is to remove sensitive data such as private keys and/or non-portable files like `/etc/rc.conf`.
 Of course, removing `/etc/rc.conf` is unnecessary when we know the non-portable parameters that can affect the jail when it is installed on the target (e.g.: `defaultrouter`).

 ```
 # appjail quick webapp virtualnet=":webapp default" nat start overwrite